 A: Because many stockholders cannot attend the Annual Meeting in person, it is necessary that a large number of stockholders be represented by proxy.
 You may vote your proxy by internet, telephone or, if you received a printed copy of your proxy materials, by mail, each as more fully explained below.
 In each case, the deadline for voting is 11:59 p.m.
-(Eastern Daylight Time) on Thursday, May 11, 2017, unless you are a Colgate employee participating in the Savings & Investment Plan or another Colgate employee stock ownership plan, in which case the deadline for voting is 11:59 p.m.
-(Eastern Daylight Time) on Wednesday, May 10, 2017.
-When you vote your proxy, you can specify whether you wish to vote "FOR" or "AGAINST" or "ABSTAIN" from voting on each nominee for director, the ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2017 and, if properly presented at the meeting, one stockholder proposal.
-In addition, you can cast non-binding advisory votes on executive compensation and whether you wish to hold a future advisory vote on executive compensation every year, every two years or every three years, or abstain from voting.
+(Eastern Daylight Time) on Thursday, May 10, 2018, unless you are a Colgate employee participating in the Savings & Investment Plan or another Colgate employee stock ownership plan, in which case the deadline for voting is 11:59 p.m.
+(Eastern Daylight Time) on Wednesday, May 9, 2018.
+When you vote your proxy, you can specify whether you wish to vote "FOR" or "AGAINST" or "ABSTAIN" from voting on each nominee for director, the ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2018 and, if properly presented at the meeting, one stockholder proposal.
+In addition, you can cast a non-binding advisory vote on executive compensation.
 We will vote your shares as you direct.